Bose (brand): History

 In 1991, a team of Bose researchers debunked a 1989 experiment that claimed to have created energy through cold fusion.

 The first Bose retail store was opened in 1993 in Kittery, Maine.

+In 2005, Bob Maresca was named president of Bose.
+Maresca had been promoted to vice president of Bose’s largest business, the Home Entertainment Division, in 2002.

 In 2011, then-chairman and primary stockholder Amar Bose donated the majority of the firm's non-voting shares to his former employer and alma mater, the Massachusetts Institute of Technology.
 An annual cash dividend is paid out to "advance the research and education mission of MIT."
 However, the conditions of receiving the shares stated that MIT was not allowed to sell them, nor was MIT permitted to participate in the company's management and governance.
-Following Amar Bose's death in 2013, Bob Maresca became the Chief Executive Officer.
+Following Amar Bose's death in 2013, Bob Maresca became the chief executive officer (CEO).

 In June 2016, Bose and Flex manufacturing extended their strategic partnership, transferring Bose operations in Malaysia and Mexico to Flex.

 At the end of 2017, Maresca stepped down as CEO, and Bose President Phil Hess took the position.
 Maresca remained Chairman of the Board.

-In January 2020, Bose announced that they would be closing all their more than 100 retail stores in North America, Japan, Europe, and Australia.
-They would retain their online presence, as well as sell their products through Target, Best Buy, and Amazon.
+In January 2020, Bose announced that it would be closing all its more than 100 retail stores in North America, Japan, Europe, and Australia.
+About 130 stores would remain open in Asia and the Middle East.
+It would also retain its online presence, as well as sell its products through Target, Best Buy, and Amazon.

-In late January 2020, President and COO Jim Scammon replaced Phil Hess.
+In late January 2020, President and COO Jim Scammon, who had worked at Bose for 30 years, replaced Phil Hess.

-In August 2020, Bose selected their first female CEO, Lila Snyder, who was formerly an executive at Pitney Bowes.
+In August 2020, Bose selected its first female CEO, Lila Snyder, who was formerly an executive at Pitney Bowes.
 Snyder, who took her position in September 2020, is an MIT alumna, having earned her masters and Ph.D. degrees in mechanical engineering there.